GabrieleTurchetti/QuantumBroker/README.md

-# Quantum Broker con politiche di dispatch
+# Quantum Broker with Dispatch Policies